Freed-Wu/soc/README.md

 Then:

-For SD:

 1. insert the SD card to your board
-2. set switch to 0101
-3. reset the board

-For eMMC:

-1. insert the SD card to your board
-2. set switch to 0101
+2. set the switch to ↓↑↓↑ for xzcu7ev1517 or ↑↓↑↓ for xzcu7ev1156
-3. reset the board
+3. reset the board.
+The next steps are for eMMC:
 4. run `post-burn-emmc.sh`
-5. set switch to 0110
+5. set the switch to ↑↓↓↑
 6. reset the board
+7. pull out the SD card

 ## Usage